A vanishing theorem for tautological classes of aspherical manifolds: Tautological characteristic classes of block bundles

 These classes agree with the classes defined in \cite{ERW} and also restrict to the classical tautological classes for the universal smooth fibre bundle.
 We record this explicitly in the following propositions. \begin{Prop} The square

 commutes. \end{Prop}

-The implications of this statement depend on the coefficient ring $R$, mostly due to the fact that relevant properties of the left vertical map depend on the choice of coefficients: The work of Kirby--Siebenmann implies that the map $\BSO \to \BSTOP$ is a rational equivalence and thus the left vertical map in the diagram is a surjection when $R$ is $\Q$.
-Therefore, all \emph{rational} tautological classes in $H^*(\B\DIFF^+(M);\Q)$ are in the image of the upper composition and we recover \cite[Corollaries C.1 \& G.1]{BFJ}.
+The implications of this statement depend on the coefficient ring $R$, mostly due to the fact that relevant properties of the left vertical map depend on the choice of coefficients: The work of Kirby--Siebenmann (specifically \cite[p.\ 200]{KS}) implies that the map $\BSO \to \BSTOP$ is a rational equivalence and thus the left vertical map in the diagram is a surjection when $R$ is $\Q$.
+Therefore, all \emph{rational} tautological classes in $H^*(\B\DIFF^+(M);\Q)$ are in the image of the upper composition.
+The latter also holds for $R = \mathbb Z/2$ by Thom's description of the Stiefel-Whitney classes.
+As mentioned in the introduction this is not true for $R = \Z$, but see \cref{intres}.

-Integrally, it is not clear that every tautological class should lie in the image of the upper composition, as the work of Kirby--Siebenmann describes the fibre of the map $\BSO \to \BSTOP$ in terms of groups of homotopy spheres.
-Since these are finite, some multiple of every class in $H^*(\BSO(d);\Z)$ lies in the image of the left vertical map and in principle these multiples can be determined in terms of the orders of the groups of homotopy spheres; we shall refrain from carrying this out.
-But, in particular, our vanishing results will imply bounds on the order of $\kappa_c$ independent of the fibre manifold.
+If $M$ satisfies the block Borel conjecture then fibre homotopy equivalent smooth fibre bundles with fibre $M$ are in fact concordant as topological block bundles, and so the above diagram then shows that they have the same rational tautological classes; this recovers \cite[Corollary G.1]{BFJ}.
+If $M$ is a nonpositively curved manifold then it does satisfy the block Borel conjecture (by \cref{FJ vs BBC} as its fundamental group satisfies the Farrell--Jones conjecture by \cite{FJ2}), so the above applies; this generalises \cite[Corollary C.1]{BFJ}.

 \begin{Prop} Under the maps

 the tautological classes just defined restrict to those of Ebert and Randal-Williams. \end{Prop}